Some links in this post may be affiliate links

 Family: Araceae

-Alocasia longiloba is a slow-growing, herbaceous plant which grows to a height of 5 ft and 3 ft wide in about 5-6 years.
-The arrow-shaped leaves can grow to about 1-2 ft long.
+Alocasia longiloba is a slow-growing, herbaceous plant which grows to a height of 5 feet and 3 feet wide in about 5-6 years.
+The arrow-shaped leaves can grow to about 1-2 feet long.
+These characteristics place this plant among the best large low-light plants for the living room.

 Alocasia longiloba is a species complex of closely related Alocasia plants that are very similar that it is dificult to diferentiate between them.